 - Follow the law when passing maintenance vehicles and snowplows— traffic laws require drivers to leave ample room for snowplows and other maintenance vehicles clearing the streets.
 They also state you should slow down when passing these vehicles to reduce the chances of an accident.

 This winter, we at Samster Konkel & Safran, S.C. hope you have a fun and safe holiday season.
 While we hope you are not involved in a car accident, we understand accidents happen.
-Should you need a skilled Milwaukee car accident lawyer to protect your rights after suffering injuries due to a negligent driver, call our offices and schedule a consultation.
+Should you need a skilled car accident lawyer in Milwaukee to protect your rights after suffering injuries due to a negligent driver, call our offices and schedule a consultation.
 We are ready to help you.